TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 6/Exodus 6.22.md

 ---

-And the sons of Uzziel: Mishael, and Elzaphan, and Sithri.
+The sons of Uzziel: Mishael, and Elzaphan, and Sithri.